KesharaGunathilaka/QA-Automation-Demo/README.md

 > If a job vacancy is titled _"QA Engineer"_, it likely indicates they are seeking someone proficient in both manual and automated testing

 > [!TIP]
-> If the job vacancy specifies _"QA Automation Engineer,"_ your primary focus will likely be on automation tasks
+> If the job vacancy specifies _"QA Automation Engineer"_, your primary focus will likely be on automation tasks

 - **Manual QA Engineer** - _No programming knowledge needed_
 - **QA Automation Engineer** - _Need basic programming knowledge_